spinicist/riesling/README.md

 ## Radial Interstices Enable Speedy Low-Volume imagING

 This is a reconstruction toolbox optimised for 3D ZTE MR images.
-While there are many high quality MR recon toolboxes available, e.g. [BART](http://mrirecon.github.io/bart/), but these are mostly optimised for 2D sequences.
+There are many high quality MR recon toolboxes available, e.g. [BART](http://mrirecon.github.io/bart/), but these are mostly optimised for 2D sequences.
 3D non-cartesian sequences present unique challenges for efficient reconstruction, so we wrote our own.

 This toolbox was presented at ISMRM 2020.